Intermediate Composition (Revision 5)

 ENGL 353 has a Challenge for Credit option.

-To receive credit for ENGL 353, you must achieve a minimum grade of 50 percent on each assignment and a course composite grade of at least “D” (50 percent).
+To receive credit for ENGL 353, you must achieve a minimum grade of 50 percent on each assignment and a composite grade of at least D (50 percent) on the course.
 The weighting of the course assignments is as follows:

-You may rewrite any assignment once; the grade will be the average of the two marks awarded.
+You may rewrite any assignment once; the final grade for the assignment will be the average of the two marks awarded.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.